Oreofreakshake/MNU-elf-bot/README.md

   - Automated class time reminders

 ### Coming Soon
-- Assignment Tracker
 - Set and manage assignment deadlines
-  - Customizable reminder system
 - Exam schedule management
+- Scrape viber groups for timetable updates and class cancellations

 ## 📋 How to Use
 ### Timetable System